myfinance/mfinfra/README.md

 update the inventory-file with your IP to a development server(devenv) Run ansible-playbook devenv.yml --vault-id prod@~/.vault_prod copy cert-files from root to your user to connect kubectl to minikube, because minikube is only running with user root.
-Look at roles/kubernetes/tasks/user for the files to copy install intellij and vivaldi manually
+Look at roles/kubernetes/tasks/user for the files to copy install intellij, sqirrel(with postgres) and vivaldi manually in squirrel: modify postgres-driver - add extra classpath: plugins/postgres/lib
+drivername: org.postgresql.Driver
+add connection: jdbc:postgresql://host:port/database
+or use idea database navigator plugin copy res-file to home and modify the db-url: cp repo/mfbackend/distributions/mf-docker-images/docker/myfinance/dac.res ~